Eventual-Inc/Daft/docs/source/user_guide/basic_concepts.rst

 SQL is a common query language for expressing queries over tables of data.
 Daft exposes a SQL API as an alternative (but often also complementary API) to the Python :class:`DataFrame <daft.DataFrame>` and
 :class:`Expression <daft.expressions.Expression>` APIs for building queries.

+You can use SQL in Daft via the :func:`daft.sql` function, and Daft will also convert many SQL-compatible strings into Expressions via :func:`daft.sql_expr` for easy interoperability with DataFrames.

 DataFrame
 ---------